-- Using annotations provided by SBDG for common and popular concerns (such as naming client or peer members with the @UseMemberName annotation or enabling durable clients with the @EnableDurableClient annotation). - Using well-known and documented properties (such as spring.application.name, or spring.data.gemfire.name). - Using configurers (such as ClientCacheConfigurer).
+- Using annotations provided by SBDG for common and popular concerns (such as naming client or peer members with the @UseMemberName annotation or enabling durable clients with the @EnableDurableClient annotation). - Using well-known and documented properties (such as spring.application.name, or spring.data.gemfire.name, or spring.data.gemfire.cache.name). - Using configurers (such as ClientCacheConfigurer).